 It will help us to gradually change the restrictions that help to suppress the virus, and instead to contain it, so that society and the economy can avoid a return to lockdown and adapt to a new normal.

 This approach is designed to help us interrupt chains of transmission in the community by identifying cases of COVID-19, tracing the people who may have become infected by spending time in close contact with them, and then supporting those close contacts to self-isolate, so that if they have the disease they are less likely transmit to it to others.

 The 'test, trace, isolate, support' approach is an important public health measure that many countries have or are putting in place to ensure low levels of transmission of the virus in the community in the next phase.

-Up to now we have asked people who have symptoms of COVID-19 to self-isolate for 7 days, and the people they live with to self-isolate for 14 days.
+We ask people who have symptoms of COVID-19 to self-isolate for 10 days, and the people they live with to self-isolate for 14 days.
 That means not leaving the house at all, even to exercise or to get food and medicine.

 Family, friends and neighbours are able to help many people in this situation, a range of business offerings are in place to offer immediate help and there is support available from local authorities for people who are at risk and do not have people near to them who are able to help.